tldr-pages/tldr/pages/windows/query.md

 `query user`

-- Display all user session on a remote computer:
+- Display all user sessions on a remote computer:

 `query session /server:{{hostname}}`